coopeeo/lua-cmake-fork/README.md

-# Easily embed lua into applications managed with CMake
+# Easily embed lua into applications managed with CMake (sol compatible)

 Due to its simplicity and portability, [Lua](https://www.lua.org) became a popular choice for extending applications through a scripting language.
 The interpreter is available on most platforms,